grigvardanyan/Signal_classification/README.md

 Purpose of project is to classify differnet signal modulations. </br>

 ## Dataset</br>
-I use public signal dataset 2016.10A, which is available in https://www.deepsig.ai/datasets.</br>
+I used public signal dataset 2016.10A, which is available in https://www.deepsig.ai/datasets.</br>
 Targer classes are:
 '8PSK'
 'AM-DSB'